-Upon receipt of a report, the Title IX Coordinator will confer with the Vice-President of Student Affairs to determine www.gocuhawks.com whether the report falls within the scope of Title IX.
-If the report is considered a Title IX incident, the Title IX coordinator will (1) coordinate interim action to support the alleged victim, (2) determine appropriate investigatory measures, and (3) take other short-term actions as necessary.
+Upon receipt of a report, the Title IX Coordinator will confer with the Vice-President of Campus Life to determine whether the report falls within the scope of Title IX.
+If the report is considered a Title IX incident, the Title IX coordinator will:

+- coordinate interim action to support the alleged victim, - determine appropriate investigatory measures, and - take other short-term actions as necessary.

 See the Student Conduct Process for Sexual Misconduct Allegations chart.